 Screenshot of the fake Djvu ransomware decryptor designed to inject ZORAB ransomware into the system (VirusTotal detection list):

-Update June 9, 2020 - Emsisoft has recently released a decryptor for ZORAB ransomware.
-Therefore, there victims can easily restore data without having to pay for anything.
-You can find the user manual and download the decryptor from Emsisoft's page.
+Update 9 June 2020 - Emsisoft has recently released a decryptor for ZORAB ransomware.
+Therefore, victims can easily restore their data without having to pay for anything.
+You can find the user manual and download the decryptor from Emsisoft's web page.

 ZORAB ransomware removal:

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 Video suggesting what steps should be taken in case of a ransomware infection:

 - STEP 4.
 Searching for ransomware decryption tools.